Electroextraction: Chemical engineering

-Use in Analytical Chemistry
+Analytical chemistry

+The EE method was first applied to analytical chemistry by Van der Vlis in 1994.
 A diagram of an electroextraction apparatus is shown in figure 2.
 The apparatus consists of a vial with a conical bottom, a grounded platinum electrode, a capillary to inject the aqueous solution, and an adjustable gold anode with a circular bottom that contacts the entire organic phase.

 EE is also often performed in a capillary electrophoresis capillary.
 This is referred to as capillary electroextraction, or cEE.
 In this set up, shown in figure 3, a capillary containing aqueous phase is placed in a vial of organic phase and surrounded by a hallow cathode.
 The outlet of the capillary is then grounded.

 When EE is coupled to isotachophoresis coupled to capillary electrophoresis, limits of detection decrease to the nanomolar range and isotachophoresis takes only a few minutes to complete.
 Similar limits of detections are obtained when EE is coupled to liquid chromatography-mass spectrometry.
 Similar limits of detections are obtained when EE is coupled to liquid chromatography-mass spectrometry.

-Applications
+Biomedical

 EE is ideal for pharmaceuticals with low concentrations of active ingredient, such as those containing proteins and peptides, because of its ability to lower limits of detection for liquid chromatography and capillary electrophoresis.
 In addition, sample enrichment by EE helps overcome the low injection volumes and short optical path length of UV-Vis detectors that accompany CE.
 EE coupled to CE has been used to separate and analyze antisense oligonucleotides.
 Antisense oligonucleotides inhibit protein expression from their complementary base pair sequence and can treat certain diseases and genetic disorders.
 EE coupled to liquid chromatography also successfully detects low concentration metabolites in urine for the purpose of studying metabolic processes.
 In addition, EE-ITP-CE has been used in the determination of the drugs clenbuterol, salbutamol, terbutaline, and fenoterol.